veresdavid/deik-tdk-2017/solution-provider/README.md

 ## Heuristic

-To parse the heuristic function, the component uses an external API called JEP (Java Expression Parser), you can check it here(link).
+To parse the heuristic function, the component uses an external API called JEP (Java Expression Parser), you can check it [here](http://sens.cse.msu.edu/Software/jep-2.23/doc/website/index.html).

-The standard supported functions and operators are listed below.
+The supported functions and operators are listed below.

 #### Operators
 All common arithmetic operators are supported.
 Boolean operators are also fully supported.
 Boolean expressions are evaluated to be either 1 or 0 (true or false respectively).
 A tick indicates that the operator can be used with the specific type of variable.
 Refer to the grammar for detailed information about operator precedence.

 |                              |        | Double   | Complex  | String            | Vector   |
 | ---------------------------- | ------ | :------: | :------: | :---------------: | :------: |